nyu-acsys/template-proofs/README.md

 ./setup.sh
 ```

-Use the following script to generate the rows for Table 1 (Section 4 of the paper):
+Use the following script to generate the rows for Table 13.1 of the book:

 ```bash
 ./run_experiments_book.sh